As Trump exits Washington, he tells modest crowd, ‘We will be back in some form’

 As Trump concluded his remarks, he vowed, “We will be back in some form,” and he told his supporters, “Have a good life.”

-Trump and first lady Melania Trump boarded Air Force One shortly before 9 a.m for their final flight on the presidential aircraft, en route to West Palm Beach, Fla.
-They will take up residence in Palm Beach at Trump’s private Mar-a-Lago club.
+Trump and first lady Melania Trump boarded Air Force One shortly before 9 a.m. for their final flight on the presidential aircraft, en route to West Palm Beach, Fla.
+They will take up residence in Palm Beach at Trump’s private Mar-a-Lago Club.

 Trump modeled his send-off event on the martial-themed arrival and departure ceremonies for foreign dignitaries.
 With a stiff wind whipping the American flags behind him, the outgoing president spoke from a stage lined with campaign-style bunting, with Air Force One in the background.

 But for all Trump’s love of a spectacle, the event had more of a feel of a county fair than a big-budget extravaganza.
-In a Trumpian twist, the music that played as he ended his remarks was the Village People’s “YMCA,” a sing-along staple from his boisterous political rallies.
+In a Trumpian twist, the music that played as he ended his remarks was the Village People’s “YMCA,” a singalong staple from his boisterous political rallies.
 Then, as Air Force One began to roll on the tarmac, Frank Sinatra’s “I Did It My Way” blared from the loudspeakers.

-Guests included outgoing White House chief of staff Mark Meadows, senior policy adviser Stephen Miller, congressman and former White House physician Ronny Jackson (R-Texas) and other current and former aides, including former press secretary Sean Spicer.
+Guests included outgoing White House chief of staff Mark Meadows, senior policy adviser Stephen Miller, former White House physician and now Rep. Ronny L. Jackson (R-Tex.) and other current and former aides, including former press secretary Sean Spicer.
 The Trumps also were joined by members of his family, including daughter Ivanka Trump and son-in-law Jared Kushner, both senior White House advisers.

-Noticably absent from Trump’s send-off were the three elected Republicans who had worked most closely with him — Vice President Pence, Senate Majority Leader Mitch McConnell (Ky.) and House Minority Leader Kevin McCarthy (R-Calif.).
+Noticeably absent from Trump’s send-off were the three elected Republicans who had worked most closely with him — Vice President Pence, Senate Majority Leader Mitch McConnell (Ky.) and House Minority Leader Kevin McCarthy (R-Calif.).
 All three instead attended Biden’s inauguration, which Trump decided not to attend, bucking the traditional transfer of power.

-On a chilly winter morning, Trump and first lady Melania Trump walked out of the White House residence for the final time.
+On a chilly winter morning, Trump and Melania Trump walked out of the White House residence for the final time.
 The president told reporters that serving had been the “honor of a lifetime,” and as he said “goodbye” he noted that it hopefully would not be a long goodbye.

 The Trumps then boarded Marine One, which lifted off the South Lawn at 8:17 a.m. and carried the departing couple into the brilliant morning sky and flew over a fortified city that looked like a war zone amid threats of another insurrection by Trump supporters.